A Dictionary of Ancient Greek Mythology

 Achilles

-Achilles was a Greek warrior who fought in the Trojan war.
+Achilles was a Greek warrior who fought in the Trojan War.
 His mother was a nymph named Thetis.
 When Achilles was a child she dipped him into the River Styx in the underworld to make him immortal but she held him by his heel and that part of his body remained mortal.
 During the Trojan War, the Trojan Paris fired an arrow at Achille’s heel and killed him.

 Actaeon

 Actaeon was a hunter who saw the goddess Artemis bathing.
-She turned him into a stag and he was killed by his own dogs.
+She turned him into a stag and he was killed by his dogs.

 Aeneas